-What Can a Handyman Do in Sherwood, Arkansas?
+What Can a Handyman Do Without a License in Sherwood, Arkansas?

 Sherwood (Pulaski County), Arkansas handymen typically can do minor repair/maintenance work without a state contractor license only when the job stays under Arkansas’s contractor licensing threshold.
 Once a project meets the state threshold (commonly applied at $50,000 including labor and materials for commercial work), or you act as a contractor on larger/residential construction, you generally must be licensed by the Arkansas Contractors Licensing Board (ACLB) and may also need trade licenses (electrical/plumbing/HVAC) plus local permits.
 Even when exempt from state contractor licensing, Sherwood business licensing and building permits can still apply.